marquesVF/tsrocket/README.md

 We can find a TypeORM migration file inside the migrations folder.

-To have more information on how to use `tsr` to generate a model, we can run:
+We can run the following command to get more information about `tsr` model generation:

 ```bash
 $ tsr generate model --h